 Another idea could be to find ancient or sacred sites in your area and watch the sunrise or sunset together there.
 For example, there are ancient standing stones, mounds, mountains, springs, etc., across Europe that are hardly visited.
 North and Central America are also full of sacred sites and places.
 It’s important though, whenever visiting ancient sites, to take care not to damage or alter the site in any way.
 Make sure not to climb on or walk over things that are fragile and liable to break or move, nor to remove anything from the site as a souvenir, or to show someone, etc., as each stone and plant may form a unique part of the site’s character and history.
 Some of these sites may still be considered sacred by peoples today, so it’s important to be respectful and to treat the site as if you wanted it to remain intact and protected as far into the future as possible.

 If you’re celebrating on your own, you could find a nice private spot in your garden or patio to watch the sunrise or sunset.
 You could even create a very simple outdoor sacred space with stones and candles.
 Alternatively, you could also celebrate indoors in a room that catches the sunlight and make a simple sacred space there by incorporating the colors related to the ceremony, using candles, aromas, and even music.

 For the event, you could try constructing your own simple ceremony, or chant mantras, or sit in quietness, prayer, or reflection.
-You could even just sit in awareness and watch the rising sun.
+You could even just sit and be in the present moment while watching the sun.